 Group 3: The third group is similar to the second.
 If you obtained one or more Keycap Replacements from Apple or an Authorized Service Provider (within four years), you would fall in the third category.
 Again, you will be paid only if the repairs performed cannot solve the keyboard problems.

 The process to undergo is the same as the second group.
 You must submit a Claim Form with valid proof of repair and purchase to collect your payout.
 You will give up your rights to speak in court and be bound by the settlement.
-The deadline for groups 2 and 3 is the 6th of March, 2023.
+The deadline for groups 2 and 3 is March 6, 2023.